lalilaloe/wttab/README.md

 Opens a new terminal tab or window on Windows Terminal, from WSL or Windows.

 Options:
-  -w, --window               Open new tab in new terminal window (default for current
+  -w, --window [window-id]   Open new tab in new terminal window
-                             version of Windows Terminal) -s, --settings <settings>  Assign a settings set (profile).
+                             (window-id only available with preview) -s, --settings <settings>  Assign a settings set (profile).
   -t, --title <title>        Specify title for new tab.
   -q                         Clear the new tab's screen.